Adenike-Ade/DSA_project-Amazon-/README.md

 ## Data Source
 ---
 The dataset used in this project originates from Amazon’s publicly available product and review data, and was provided through our incubator hub facilitators for educational and analytical purposes.

+## Tools Used
+The tool used for this analytical exercise is Microsoft Excel